 Marché Mouffetard: This ‘wonderful, narrow crowded market street’ (rue Mouffetard), as Hemingway described it in ‘A Moveable Feast’, still sports bright and bustling stalls of fruit and veg in its lower stretches (its upper extremities largely harbour student bars and touristy shops), making it one of the city’s loveliest street markets.
 Many grocers – also hawking charcuterie, patés, seafood, cheeses and sticky patisseries – only select organic and fair-trade goods, so calories aside, you’re in for a guilt-free food shopping trip.
 On Wednesday, Friday and Sunday mornings, Mouffetard’s stalls run into the Marché Monge (on place Monge), renowned for yet more excellent food, especially fresh bread.

-Contact Caroline to plan your next French lessons for tourists in Paris
+Contact Caroline to plan your private French lessons for travellers in Paris